 If you are interested in thinking more about how we should be responsibly using data as a tool, then studying statistics or actuarial science might be for you.

 - Excellent pass rate on preparatory exams which are a key to success in the field (e.g., 100 percent exam pass rate over the last two years), as well as 100 percent placement into actuarial positions upon graduation.

-- A world-class teaching faculty that is at the cutting-edge of their field in disciplinary expertise and teaching practices, dedicated to their faith and beliefs, and who are accessible and committed to serve students at Dordt College.
+- A world-class teaching faculty that is at the cutting-edge of their field in disciplinary expertise and teaching practices, dedicated to their faith and beliefs, and who are accessible and committed to serve students at Dordt University.

 - A cohort of other students who are highly interested in actuarial science who together explore opportunities to visit corporations, attend conferences, host speakers, and study together for exams.